ASAPRATAJ/OrderAutomation/README.md

 - **Test Cases**: Implement test cases to ensure script reliability and robustness.
 - **Credential Handling**: Improve the way of passing credentials to the database in the script, such as hashing or using environment variables.

-Feel free to enhance this README further as your project evolves or if you have specific instructions or usage details to add.